syncfusion-content/maui-docs/MAUI/ImageEditor/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-##Loading an image to image editor
+## Loading an image to image editor

-Refer to the following steps to add an image to the pcl project:
+Refer to the following steps to add an image to the project:

 1. Locate the "Resources" folder in your .NET MAUI project.
 This folder is typically located in the project's root directory.
 2. Right-click on the "Resources" folder in the project structure view or Solution Explorer.